linode/apl-docs/docs/for-ops/how-to/backups.md

 sidebar_label: Backups
 ---

-When Velero is activated on the platform level, platform admins can create backups of Persistent Volumes (PVs) in Team namespaces using APL Console.
-When creating backups using APL Console, a Velero `schedule` resource is created that will create the backup at a specified time, defined by a Cron expression.
+When Velero is activated on the platform level, platform admins can create backups of Persistent Volumes (PVs) in Team namespaces using the Console.
+When creating backups using the Console, a Velero `schedule` resource is created that will create the backup at a specified time, defined by a Cron expression.

-In this how-to, we'll create a backup of a PV using APL and then restore it using the velero CLI integrated into the APL Shell.
+In this how-to, we'll create a Backup of a PV and then restore it using the velero CLI integrated into the Shell.

 ## Prerequisites

 To perform this how-to, first make sure Velero is enabled.
 Velero requires object storage to be be configured.
-APL can be configured to use Linode Object Storage or use the local Minio provided by APL.
+Linode Object Storage or the local Minio can be used for Object Storage.
 In this how-to we'll use Minio.

-When APL installs Velero, only theVelero plug-in for Linode is configured by default.
+When Velero is activated, only the Velero plug-in for Linode is configured by default.
 Velero also has support for backing up and restoring Kubernetes volumes using [Restic](https://velero.io/docs/v1.3.2/restic/#limitations).
 Note that Restic is not enabled by default.

 For this how-to we'll use the PV of a Team's private Prometheus instance, so make sure Prometheus is also enabled.

-## Create a backup schedule using APL
+## Create a backup schedule

 1. Select the Team name in the top bar to set the context to the namespace that contains the PV to backup.
 In this how-to we'll use the team `demo`.

-2. In APL Console, click on `Backup` in the left menu under `Platform` and click on `Create`.
+2. In the Console, click on `Backup` in the left menu under `Platform` and click on `Create`.

 3. Enter a name for the backup.
 In this how-to we'll use the name `prom`.